 The Gemological Institute of America (GIA) has devised a set of guidelines to grade diamond color.
 Graded diamonds are compared to the color of control stones, which are preselected gems of a specific color.

-- To be graded, diamonds must be loose, because once a diamond is set into metal the metal can affect the color we perceive.
+- To be graded, diamonds must be loose, because once a diamond is set into the metal, the metal can affect the color we perceive.
 For instance, a slightly yellow diamond could look more yellow set into yellow gold, or less yellow set into white gold or platinum.
-(Learn more about diamond grading reports.)

 - A lettering system from D to Z is used to identify the amount of color present in each diamond, with D awarded only to rare, totally colorless diamonds.